 Music Theology Study Group

-The Music Theology study group meets every two weeks on Mondays (1pm-2pm) in Linton Room, St John’s College during University term time.
+The Music Theology study group meets three times per term during the Academic Year.
 The group includes staff and postgraduates from the departments of music and theology and is also open to undergraduate students taking the Music Theology level 3 module.

 The study group serves as a forum to discuss new publications in theology and music, normally using a book chapter or journal article.
 The group also provides a friendly environment where staff and students can present their current research, including drafts for book chapters and conference papers.